tarikjn/node-style-loader/CONTRIBUTING.md

 # Contributing

-We're glad you're considering contributing to server-style-loader!
+We're glad you're considering contributing to node-style-loader!
 Below are some tips and a brief guide.

 1. Fork and clone the repo:
-  git clone git@github.com:your-username/KeyStack.git
+  git clone git@github.com:your-username/node-style-loader.git

 2. Follow the steps in the ReadMe to set up your machine.